Gunavardhan3/Buy-Sell-Platform/README.md

 3.In chrome type localhost/phymyadmin
 4.create a database "buysell" and import my sql file 5.In file explorer open Xampp->htdocs
-6.Copy all remaining files in a folder and paste that folder in htdocs with a name EX:"XYZ" 7.Run localhost/XYZ
+6.Copy all remaining files in a folder and paste that folder in htdocs with a name EX:"XYZ" , and also add a folder uploads along with assets in this folder
+7.Run localhost/XYZ